 While alignments show the centerline of a road, stations, and offsets function as a type of location reference system, helping to pinpoint the precise location of any feature relative to that center line.

 - Stations: Stations (or chainages) are like mile markers along a road.
-Typically measured in meters, feet, or yards, stations start from a defined reference point (usually the beginning of the alignment) and increase sequentially along its path.
+Typically measured in meters, feet, or yards, stations start from a defined reference point (usually the beginning of the alignment) and increase sequentially along its path

-- Offsets: Offsets represent the perpendicular distance from a specific station on the alignment to another point of interest, such as a stockpile.
+- Offsets: Offsets represent the perpendicular distance from a specific station on the alignment to another point of interest, such as a stockpile

 Stations and offsets will help pinpoint any desired location relative to the alignment when used together.

-For example, civil engineers use stations and offsets to define the location of design elements like sidewalks or drainage pipes along a road’s center line.
+For example, civil engineers use stations and offsets to define the location of design elements like sidewalks or drainage pipes along a road’s centerline.
 During construction, surveyors use them to mark locations for various features, and engineers use them to calculate material volumes.

 TL;DR: Alignments, stations, and offsets are the language of locations for managing linear projects, so they’re a must-have on a 3D map everyone can use, wherever they are.